ValueRaider/yfinance-cache/README.md

 If you see big differences in the OHLC price of recent intervals (last few days), probably Yahoo is wrong.
 Since fetching that price data on day / day after, Yahoo has messed up their data - at least this is my experience.
 Cross-check against TradingView or stock exchange website.

-## Performance

-For each ticker, YFC basically performs 2 tasks:

-1 - check if fetch needed

-2 - fetch data and integrate into cache

-Throughput on 1 thread decent CPU: task 1 @ ~60/sec, task 2 @ ~5/sec.

-## Limitations

-- intraday pre/post price data not available